 Getting invited to an interview is an achievement in itself.
 It means that your CV created an overall good impression.
 The goal of your interview is to show that you have the skills, background, and ability to do the job and that you can successfully fit into the organisation and its culture.
 Job interviewing never seems to get any easier but with the proper preparation, your experience can be much less stressful.
 Below are job interview tips that will help to ensure your interview is successful.

 Do your homework.

-Before your first interview, learn as much as you can about UnitedHealth Group, our mission, our lines of business, the areas in which we do business and the health industry at large.
+Before your first interview, learn as much as you can about Optum, part of the UnitedHealth Group family of businesses, our mission, our lines of business, the areas in which we do business and the health industry at large.
 The more you know about us, the more confident you’ll feel asking questions.

 Before the interview, ask and answer basic questions about your goals.
 What do I want to do?
 Why do I want to do it?
 How much should I be compensated?
 How can I convince someone that my past experiences will prepare me to accomplish the job?

 Organise the night before.
 Your interview clothing, portfolio, and copies of your CV should all be ready.
 Get a good night's rest and re-read your CV before the interview.